ofiwg/libfabric/man/fi_cxi.7.md

 for NIC Address and PID.
 NIC Address is the topological address of the NIC endpoint on the fabric.
 All OFI Endpoints sharing a Domain share the same NIC Address.
 PID (for Port ID or Process ID, adopted from the Portals 4 specification), is analogous to an IP socket port number.
+Valid PIDs are in the range [0-510].

 A third component of Slingshot network addressing is the Virtual Network ID (VNI).
 VNI is a protection key used by the Slingshot network to provide